-Is your club stuck in a rut, doing the DO NOTABLE tings, feeling a little bored and tire that use new energy and fill by teaming up with another group for an action, event, or so service project.
+Is your club stuck in a rut, doing the DO NOTATE etings, feeling a little bored and tire the use new energy and study by teaming up with another group for an action, event, or society service project.

 It might be interes to meet with another school's club like your own; involve middle school students, or even adults.
 New ideas, information, and poportunities can emerge.